-This is a birdwatching trip report La Mancha and Serrania de Cuenca from May 29th to June 4th.
-We arrive to our hotel in the evening of the 29th after a birding trip in the Pyrenees, please find the trip report here.
+This is a birdwatching trip report to La Mancha and Serrania de Cuenca from May 29th to June 4th.
+We arrive to our hotel in the evening of the 29th after a birding trip in the Pyrenees, please find the trip report to the Pyrenees here.

 Our next stop is in the Spring of Cuervo River.
 As we walk along the path we find 4 different species of orchids (Narrow-leaved Helleborine “Cephalanthera longifolia”, Red Helleborine “Cephalanthera rubra”, Green-winged Orchid “Anacamptis morio” and Common Spotted Orchid “Dactylorhiza fuchsii“).
 It is really worth to visit the area for the beauty of the waterfalls and the interesting limestone formations.
 Keep in mind that during weekends the Cuervo River can be crowded, so better to visit in a week day.

 Regarding birds, during the walk we watch a Booted Eagle taking off from a black pine, Firecrests feeding their fledged chicks, a Jay eating a tasty worm, and an Iberian Chiffchaff.
 After that, we walk near Vega de Codorno seeing Melodious Warbler, Yellowhammer, Black-eared and Northern Wheatear, Nightingale and Rock Sparrow.
 As I follow a Hobby with the binoculars, other raptors join; for few minutes there are 5 raptors in the sky!
 (2 Hobbies, an Egyptian Vulture, a Common Buzzard and a Booted Eagle) What a great place for raptors!
 We have been listening two different Cuckoos and Lee who is from U.S.A., is very keen to see this European specie.
 We creep along the meadow to watch the shy Cuckoo fly off.
 Close where it is, we see a Fallow deer.